 Table 9 summarizes the performance of students for each of the assessed student outcomes (SOs) and their corresponding ISLOs, and reports the number of students performing at a 1-developing, 2-accomplished, and 3-exemplary level for each performance criteria.
+The assessment was performed in EE 320 Advanced Circuit Systems & Analysis.
 The table also indicates the course instructors who performed the assessments.
 The rubrics used in this assessment are presented in Appendix A.